vanvalenlab/deepcell-label/README.md

 ```
 This will launch a new Docker container and run Xvfb, Fluxbox, and a VNC server.
 To access the container’s display, point a VNC client to 127.0.0.1.

-Inside the VNC client, one can access Caliban through the terminal emulator.
+Inside the VNC client, one can access DeepCell Label through the terminal emulator.
 Start the terminal by right-clicking the desktop and selecting

 ```bash
 Applications > Terminal Emulators > XTerm
 ```
-Next, enter the following into the terminal and Caliban will start:
+Next, enter the following into the terminal and DeepCell Label will start:

 ```bash
 cd desktop